Share this article

 The security experts at SecludIt have drawn up a shortlist of the most important files for you to monitor on Windows and Linux Operating systems.
 But it’s hard to get the sweet spot with FIM:

-- Monitor too many files and your efforts will result in a lot of false positives, plus the amount of files to monitor could become impractical.
+- Monitor too many files and your efforts will result in a lot of false positives, plus the number of files to monitor could become impractical.

 - Monitor too few files and you could miss the evidence of an attack taking place.